This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 Located on the coastline of Long Island Sound, New Haven, Connecticut, was founded in 1638 as the first planned city in the United States.
 It served as a co-capital of the state during the Colonial era and is home to many distinguished organizations.

-Nicknamed “the Elm City” due to the trees’ prevalence, it’s filled with academic excellence and culture.
-Several colleges, as well as three nationally-ranked regional theatres.
+Nicknamed “the Elm City” due to the trees’ prevalence, the coastal city is filled with academic excellence and culture, including several colleges and three nationally-ranked regional theatres.
 Whether you enjoy wandering through historic New England cities, looking for some of the best activities in Connecticut, or are visiting one of the five universities in town, here is your guide for things to do in New Haven, Connecticut.

 Map for this guide

 Here is a map I created just for you to go along with the information in this guide!

 - Brown: Transportation

 - Yellow: Sweets